FatihSahin/test-flask/README.md

     return movieInfo;
 }
 ```
+Thanks to wonderful [Fody](https://github.com/Fody/Fody) library for simplifying .net assembly weaving.

-This auto-wrapping enables TestFlask to intercept your method call and act as requested.
-It can record your request, replay your request or just calls original method.
-TestFlask determines what to do by looking up to custom https headers that the client sent to the service.
+This auto-wrapping enables TestFlask to intercept your method calls and act as requested.
+It can record your request, replay your request or just calls the original method.
+TestFlask determines what to do by looking up to custom https headers that the client has sent to the service.
 There are actually four test modes.

 TestFlask-Mode  | Description
 ------------- | -------------
-Record | Calls original method and then persists request and response object through TestFlask.API into a mongoDB database
+Record | Calls the original method and then persists request and response objects through TestFlask.API into a mongoDB database.
-Play | Calls TestFlask.API to look for a recorded response for the current request and returns that response
+Play | Calls TestFlask.API to look for a recorded response for the current request and returns that response.
-NoMock | Calls original method with no mocking
+NoMock | Calls the original method with no mocking.
 Assert | Same as Play, however in this case TestFlask stores last response as an assertion result to assert later on.

 As you can see TestFlask talks to a REST API to do recording and playing.
 That component is called TestFlask.API